Maryland State House: Old Senate Chamber

 To the right of the entrance is the old Senate Chamber.
 Chairs and desks were added to the room in the exact number (16) as originally furbished.
 The desk for the president is an original piece made by John Shaw in 1797.
 Above the fireplace is the painting Washington, Lafayette & Tilghman at Yorktown by Charles Willson Peale; the work was commissioned by the Maryland Legislature in 1783 and added to the State House collection the following year.
 The painting depicts General George Washington, Lafayette and Washington's aide-de-camp Tench Tilghman.

 It was in the Old Senate Chamber that Washington resigned his commission as commander-in-chief of the Continental Army on December 23, 1783.
 A bronze statue of Washington stands in the room.

 On February 2, 1781, Governor Thomas Sim Lee signed and sealed the "act to empower the delegates of this state in Congress to subscribe and ratify the Articles of Confederation."
 The decision established the requisite unanimous consent of all thirteen states for the formation of a Perpetual Union.

 On September 11, 1786, the Annapolis Convention, an interstate convention to discuss ways to facilitate commerce between the states and the establishment standard rules and regulations, convened here.
 The convention laid the groundwork for the 1787 Constitutional Convention.

 The chamber had extensive investigation beginning in 2007 to solve water leakage problems.
 As a result of this study, restorers have determined that previous restoration attempts in 1905 and 1940 did not accurately recreate many elements of the room.
 A report of their findings was issued in January 2010.
 The restoration work was completed in 2015 and the chamber reopened to the public.

 Working Senate Chamber

 The Senate chamber is located in a wing added to the original structure between 1902 and 1905.
 The room is illuminated by a Tiffany-style skylight above.
 Red carpet emblazoned with the state seal covers the entire floor.
 Large Ionic columns line the walls and support the viewing gallery.
 The marble along the walls and the columns are flecked with rust and black, Maryland's official colors.

 Two famous Marylanders are featured in statues flanking the podium: John Hanson, the first president by the Articles of Confederation, and Charles Carroll, one of the signers of the Declaration of Independence.
 Four portraits of Declaration of Independence signatories for Maryland hang on the walls: William Paca, Thomas Stone, Samuel Chase, and Charles Carroll.
-There are also portraits of Edwin Warfield and John Walter Smith.
+Portraits of Thomas V. Mike Miller Jr. and Verda Welcome were installed on January 13, 2020, replacing the portraits of Edwin Warfield and John Walter Smith.